-These injuries are not an indication of cowardice since India have braved the repeated bodyline attack and showed why Test cricket is undoubtedly special.
-The by now famous Sydney draw has overshadowed the biggest injury blow Team India has ever received, the Adelaide Test fiasco where they were looking totally lost and clueless, succumbing to a shameful 36 for 9.
+As stated by the auto accident injury lawyers, these injuries are not an indication of cowardice since India have braved the repeated bodyline attack and showed why Test cricket is undoubtedly special.
+The by now famous Sydney draw has overshadowed the biggest injury blow (hire personal injury lawyers located in Rochester area to treat legal injury cases) Team India has ever received, the Adelaide Test fiasco where they were looking totally lost and clueless, succumbing to a shameful 36 for 9.
 Surely, that day left more scars and bruises on the image of India and reaffirmed their perennial struggles overseas.

 They say the first impression is the best impression and this is what hurt India most in the first Test.
 When your openers look clueless and give the upper hand to the opponent’s bowlers in a hurry, the rest are exposed and look clueless too.
 As if added to these woes, both the rock solid senior batsmen Pujara and Kohli led from the front in India’s self-inflicted debacle in Adelaide.